PSBP-Library/PSBP/README.md

 Thinking of computation execution as expression evaluation this makes sense: simply continue evaluating.

-This is a good example of an interesting usage of `identity`, this time at the function level.
+This is a good example of an interesting usage of `identity`, this time at the function-level.

-Interesting examples of using `identity` at program level will follow.
+Interesting examples of using `identity` at program-level will follow.

 ## Exercise: define `bind` using `join`